QuickBooks Desktop Alternatives in 2026: Migration Options After Support Ends

 Notable Limitations

-- Project tracking only in Established plan ($90/month)
+- Project tracking and multicurrency only in Established plan ($90/month)

 - Fewer U.S. accountants are familiar with Xero vs QuickBooks